hu8813/42_darkly/01-sqli-basic-member-search-A03/Resources/README.md

 ---

 > Weak input validation can lead to full data exposure.
-Use secure coding practices to protect your applications.
+Always use secure coding practices to protect your applications.